-Commission Tomkins stated she wanted a little more information...at the last meeting they spoke about the other office building that was going to be demolished for the water department.
-As she remembers when they came before the HPC they were going to have office space, they were rebuilding a new building, what the status was of that.
-She thought she heard something about the fact that they go an estimate for the cost of that space.
+Commissioner Tomkins stated she wanted a little more information...at the last meeting they spoke about the other office building that was going to be demolished for the water department.
+As she remembers when they came before the HPC they were going to have office space, they were building a new building, what is the status of that.
+She thought she heard something about the fact that they got an estimate for the cost of that space.
 Do we know what the size of the space is and the cost is?